-In order to keep abreast of potential public health threats worldwide and undertake prompt and control activities. prevention surveillance has to be timely and comprehensive in the gathering and dissemination of information to public health officials.
-This is possible in most developed countries however, in countries where the public health infrastructures are rudimentary. deteriorating or non-existent, reporting of many public health threats is considerably less than adequate.
-Furthermore, the reluctance of some countries or authorities to report potential threats due to the negative impact on trade and tourism, or to gain a tactical advantage, has also resulted in exchange of information between limited authorities.
+In order to keep abreast of potential public health threats worldwide and undertake prompt prevention and control activities, global surveillance has to be timely and comprehensive in the gathering and dissemination of information to public health officials.
+In most developed countries, this timeliness and comprehensiveness is possible.
+But in those countries where the public health infrastructures are rudimentary, deteriorating or nonexistent, reporting of many public health threats is considerably less than adequate.
+Furthermore, the reluctance of some countries or authorities to report potential threats due to the negative impact on trade and tourism, or to gain a tactical advantage, has also resulted in limited exchange of information between authorities.

 A new means to address these challenges is therefore needed in order to strengthen the global public health surveillance system.
 One approach is to take advantage of the advancements in communication technologies.
 The internet revolution has made the world more connected and has enhanced the practice of public health surveillance.
 A distributed system of coordinated, timely and useful multi-source public health information can now be more readily developed.
-An example of such a system taking advantage of advancements communication today's in technologies is the Global Public Health Intelligence Network (GPHIN).
+An example of such a system taking advantage of today's advancements in communication technologies is the Global Public Health Intelligence Network (GPHIN).